-- 1. Can design control systems for complex and unusual multidimensional systems; can consciously use standard functional blocks of automation systems and shape the dynamic properties of measuring tracks-[K2 U9(P7S UW)] - 2.
+- 4. Has an organized and in-depth knowledge within the selected robotics areas-[K2_W11(P7S_WG)] Skills - 1.
+Can design control systems for complex and unusual multidimensional systems; can consciously use standard functional blocks of automation systems and shape the dynamic properties of measuring tracks-[K2 U9(P7S UW)] - 2.
 Can analyses and interpret technical design documentation and use scientific literature related to a given problem, as well as perceive the possibility of using new techniques and technologies.
-Is able to perform tasks in an innovative way in unpredictable conditions-[K2_U10(P7S_UW)] - 3.
+Is able to perform tasks in an innovative way in unpredictable conditions-[K2 U10(P7S UW)] - 3.
 Can make a critical analysis of the operation of control systems and robotics systems; also has the ability to select automation systems with the use of microprocessor controllers-[K2 U19(P7S UW)] - 4.
-Is able to design control systems for complex and untypical multidimensional systems; is able to consciously use standard functional blocks of automation systems and shape dynamic properties of measurement paths-[K2_U27(P7S_UW)]]
+Is able to design control systems for complex and untypical multidimensional systems; is able to consciously use standard functional blocks of automation systems and shape dynamic properties of measurement paths-[K2_U27(P7S_UW)]] Social competences - 1.
+The graduate is aware of the need for a professional approach to technical issues, meticulous familiarization with the documentation and environmental conditions in which the equipment and its components can operate-[K2_K4(P7S_KR)]